-The management fee is calculated on 0.0458333% of the market capitalisation of the Company's ordinary shares at each month end and paid monthly in arrears.
+The management fee is calculated on 0.0458333% of the market capitalisation of the Company's ordinary shares at each month end and paid monthly in arrears (equivalent to an annual fee of 0.55%).
 There is no performance fee.